 - Trend #3: Demand for Industrial Properties Will Remain Strong: Sharp rises in e-commerce/Amazon purchases and demand for “last mile” deliveries will continue to drive strong interest in industrial real estate.
-According to CBRE research, it is estimated that there will be 250 million SF of industrial space absorbed in 2021, well above the historical absorption of 211 million SF annually.
+According to CBRE research, it was estimated that there would be 250 million SF of industrial space absorbed in 2021, well above the historical absorption of 211 million SF annually.

 - Trend #4 – Omnichannel Fulfillment: In order to fulfill the orders coming in through multiple channels, retailers – especially the smaller ones that lack centralized distribution – will continue to convert sales floor space into miniature distribution centers in the stock room.
 Here they will pull, pack, and ship orders that come in through digital channels.

 - Trend #5: Increased Spacing & Enhanced Cleanliness Protocols: At least in the near term, it is anticipated that consumers will continue to expect enhanced safety and wellness protocols from retailers to minimize the risk of entering a public shopping space.

 Firms that are able to harness these trends will benefit in the form of higher demand for their properties and higher returns for their investors.